nccgroup/scrying/README.md

 Please file any bugs or feature requests as [GitHub issues](https://github.com/nccgroup/scrying/issues)

 ## Caveats
+* Web screenshotting on Linux relies on webkit2gtk and an X server (e.g. `xvfb`)
-* Web screenshotting relies on Chromium or Google Chrome being installed
+* Web screenshotting on Macos relies on Chromium or Google Chrome being installed

 ## Motivation
 Since Eyewitness recently [dropped support for RDP](https://github.com/FortyNorthSecurity/EyeWitness/issues/422#issuecomment-539690698) there isn't a working CLI tool for capturing RDP screenshots.